 Hays County reports one new COVID-19 fatality

 The Hays County Health Department reports one new COVID-19 fatality Aug.
-10, a Buda man in his 40s who was hospitalized at the time of death.
-The total number of fatalities in the county is 35.
+13, a Dripping Springs woman in her 80s, bringing the total number of fatalities in the county to 38.

-The county reported 38 new lab-confirmed cases of COVID-19 and 53 recoveries, bringing the total number of cases in the county to 5,050, active cases in the county to 2,787 and recoveries to 2,228.
-The data in this report includes data gathered over the previous weekend due to the Hays Local Health Department only reporting COVID-19 updates Monday-Friday.
+The county reported 20 new lab-confirmed cases of COVID-19 and 46 recoveries, bringing the total number of cases in the county to 5,103, active cases in the county to 2,673 and recoveries to 2,392.

-According to Epidemiologist Eric Schneider, the total number of received negative tests in the county is now 22,421 with 52 tests still pending.
-The total number of hospitalizations is 124 and total current hospitalizations is 20 after seven individuals were hospitalized and one was discharged.
+According to Epidemiologist Eric Schneider, the total number of received negative tests in the county is now 22,714 with 25 tests still pending.
+The total number of hospitalizations is 126 and total current hospitalizations is 18.

-“We encourage everyone to continue slowing the spread of the virus by hand washing, social distancing and wearing masks,” Schneider said.
-“The pandemic isn’t over and it’s not time to relax when it comes to safety.”
+“We thank those Hays County residents who are helping to slow the spread of the virus,” Schneider said.
+“By washing our hands, wearing masks and staying distanced from others, we are protecting the most vulnerable in our community.”

 The University Star will continue to provide COVID-19 updates as any additional information is released.